leshec/leshec/README.md

 - Hi, I’m @leshec
 - Wish I could code all day
-- I’m currently learning some linux, neo-vim config stuff, Javascript and the web, interested in Rust
+- I’m currently learning some linux, neo-vim config stuff, Rust, the web stuff can wait.
 - I will build that robot :robot:

 <!---